 New Flooring for Your Rentals?

 Cracks, raised nails, creaking, deep ugly scratches, broken pieces, warping, or moldy, dusty worn carpet could actually be what is driving some prospective renters away.
+You need to fix your floors.

-When it comes to reviving the appearance of floors, you’ll have to decide whether to refinish current hardwood floors or replace carpet or old vinyl flooring with more modern vinyl, laminate or engineered flooring.
+When it comes to reviving the appearance of floors, you’ll have to decide whether to refinish current hardwood floors or to replace carpet or old vinyl flooring with more modern vinyl, laminate or engineered flooring.

 Flooring is good value, but it can be pricey.
 New floors might range from $500 to $20,000 depending on which type you choose.
-Saving money here can help redeploy funds to new appliances or renos.
+Saving money here can help redeploy funds to new appliances or other renos.

-Your goal is to make tenants feel good, comfortable, and special with an affordable floor covering with some lasting, easy to maintain, and safety benefits.
+The tenant experience: your goal is to make tenants feel good, comfortable, and special with an affordable floor covering with some lasting, easy to maintain, and safety benefits.
 New floors can impress renters and encourage them to renew their lease.
 And new renters will be willing to pay higher rent.

 Which Flooring is Best for Rental Properties?

-Wood is Expensive and New Products May Look Just As Good
+Wood is Expensive and New Products May Look Just as Good

 Any flooring with wood layers can be ruined by pets, floor washing, flooding, sun fading, excess foot traffic, or heavy furniture.
 It’s quite a risky choice.
 And it’s very expensive and difficult to install and maintain.